 BY GERALD GAO (staff writer)

 Introduction: Grottoes were originally a form of Buddhist architecture in India.
-Buddhism advocated seclusion from the world, so monks chose secluded places in the mountains to dig caves for their practices.
+Buddhism advocated seclusion from the world, so monks chose secluded places in the mountains to dig caves for their practices, they were seeking a result from their practices.
 Since Buddhism was introduced to China from ancient India during the Han Dynasty (202 BC–220 AD), Chinese people have adopted the culture of building grottoes.
 For over two thousand years, people have used their wisdom to create delicate sculptures and paint marvelous frescos.
 Famous grottoes such as Yungang, Longmen, Mt.
 Maiji, and Mogao offer us a better understanding of Chinese culture and history.
 The article is written as a first person narrative.
 It describes my trip to Zhangye, Gansu Province, where I visited the Tongzi Grotto.
 Master Changding, a very close Buddhist master of mine, told me a story that happened in his childhood in the grotto, which inspired me to visit the real place.
 The original plan was to travel in March, 2020.
 However, the pandemic kept us in the US.
 After a long period of waiting, we finally went back to China on February 28th, 2021.
 I rearranged the whole plan and visited there on April 20th.

 “An invasive wind with a ghostly noise smashed into my face.
 Up close was the impatient flame on a candle, but in the distance was endless darkness.
 I was sitting in meditation and could feel the characters that were painted on the stone wall talking to me.
 The statues in the grottoes brought me into a different world.
 The moon, semi-covered by the cloud, along with melodious bell rings, shone on my back.
 Although it was horrifying, the joy of sticking with the relics was far greater than the fear”